Studio 219

 He has since gone on to perform with several independent and house teams in Chicago, the Bay Area, and Southern California.
 He also teaches beginning-advanced improv classes and workshops nationally and internationally.
 Chris can currently be found teaching and performing at theaters and festivals with Irreverent Improv, Chicago-based duo Legends of Public Access, Bay Area-based duo A Couple of Tools, as well as with Finest City Improv’s house team Banker’s Kill and San Diego independent team Indiana Slack.

 Join in on the fun with our drop-in improv class taught by Chicago-trained improv teacher, Chris Shurland!
 Develop your creativity and spontaneity through playful exercises and games.
-Classes meet the FIRST and THIRD TUESDAY of every month at 7 pm in Studio 219 of the Brooks Theater.
+As of 2024, classes meet ONLY the FIRST TUESDAY of every month at 7 pm in Studio 219 of the Brooks Theater.
 The first class is free, and subsequent classes are only $10.
 Reserve your spot or drop-in for your laughter-filled experience.

 About Chris Shurland